alexbelij/Google-Analytics-FB-Graph-API/README.md

 `Report.js` is the main file through which the function runs.

-Note -> You can make your own report.js file, in which you have to do following things:
+Note -> You can make your own report.js file, in which you have to do following things: <br />
-        1: First Read about excel4node-npm module
+        1: First Read about excel4node-npm module<br />
-        2: Then Use it in report.js file
+        2: Then Use it in report.js file<br />
-        3: Require the other files, as you have seen that i have exported `arrayJson` from each file.
+        3: Require the other files, as you have seen that i have exported `arrayJson` from each file.<br />
-        4: Write the required excel generation code and run node report.js.
+        4: Write the required excel generation code and run node report.js.<br />

 Any comments and feedbacks are welcome, THANKS.